 The Early Intervention Program offers therapeutic programs for children with developmental disabilities and delays from birth to age 3.
-Highly individualized ten-month and extended school year programs are available for children ages 3 to 14 with various neurological, cognitive, physical, or developmental challenges.
+The Elementary Program offers highly individualized 10-month and extended school year programs for children ages 3 to 14 with various neurological, cognitive, physical, or developmental challenges.
 Student-centered programs include functional academics, social integration, and pre-vocational skills.
 Services include individual, small group, and integrated occupational, physical, and speech/language therapies.

 Disabilities Served: All / many disabilities Asperger syndrome Autism Cerebral palsy Communication / social disorder Deaf / hard of hearing Developmental disability / MR Emotional/behavioral disorder Epilepsy / seizure disorder Learning disability / ADHD Muscular dystrophy Pervasive development disorder